-College of the Canyons serves as a recognized leader in the economic growth and development of the Santa Clarita Valley.
-Collaboration drives the development of new opportunities for funding, as well as innovative programs and services that meet emerging business and industry needs.
-The college helped launch and continues to support the Santa Clarita Valley Economic Development Corporation, which works to ensure the long-term vitality of the community's economy.
-The college also initiated the Santa Clarita Valley Business Alliance, which engages local chief executive officers and identifies emerging needs and trends in workforce training and development.
+College of the Canyons is a recognized leader in the economic growth and development of the Santa Clarita Valley.
+Communication and collaboration drive the development of new opportunities for funding, as well as innovative programs and services that meet emerging business and industry needs.
+The College helped launch and continues to support the Santa Clarita Valley Economic Development Corporation, which works to ensure the long-term vitality of the community's economy.